Song Hye-kyo: 2005–2012: Film debut and overseas ventures

 In 2010, she starred in Camellia, an omnibus film made up of three short films directed by three Asian directors.
-Each episode is set in the past, present, and future of the city of Busan.
-In the film's final segment, Love for Sale, Song and Kang Dong-won played former lovers who forget their memories about each other, which later leads them to a fatal destiny.
+Each episode is set in Busan - one in the past, one in the present, and one in the future.
+In the film's final segment, Love for Sale, Song and Kang Dong-won play former lovers who forget their experiences together and presaging an unexpected finale.

 Considered one of Korea's most beautiful women, in early 2011 Song released the photo-book Song Hye-kyo's Moment, which was shot by top photographers in Atlanta, New York City, Buenos Aires, Patagonia, Paris, the Netherlands and Brazil.
 Proceeds from the sales of the photo book was donated to a children's foundation.

 Song next played a documentary filmmaker who finds the strength to forgive the seventeen-year-old boy who killed her fiancé but instead of redemption finds only greater tragedy in A Reason to Live (Korean title: Today), which after several delays was released in October 2011.
 Song was a huge fan of director Lee Jeong-hyang and had actively sought her out, and though she had difficulty getting into character, Song said she fell in love with the script and felt her acting had matured.
 She considers the film "a turning point" in her life.

-In 2011, she became the first Asian actress to sign a contract with French global agency Effigies, paving the way for her possible entry into the European market.
+In 2011, she became the first Asian actress to sign a contract with French global agency Effigies, paving the way for a potential entry into the European market.
 She released a photo-essay book in 2012 titled It's Time for Hye-kyo.

 Song next played a supporting role in The Grandmaster, Chinese director Wong Kar-wai's biographical film about Bruce Lee's kung fu master Ip Man, for which she learned Cantonese and martial arts.
 She later admitted there had been "a bit of friction and misunderstanding" with Wong while filming, but that the difficulties helped her mature.